adamcameron/cf2023/readme.md

-# CF2023 container
+# CF2023 beta test environment

 This is the config for a minimal(-ish) Docker container running CF2023.

+It also includes a MariaDB container with a minimal test DB.

-I've installed vim in it as well as I never don't need it, so why dick around not having it?
+I've installed vim in the containers as well as I never don't need it, so why dick around not having it?

 I add bash aliases for `ll` and `cls` as they're handy (sorry the latter is cos I'm a perennial Windows user.
 Shrug).

-I've exposed the container's port `8500` as `8523` on the host.
+I've exposed the ColdFusion container's port `8500` as `8523` on the host, and the MariaDB's `3306`` on `3323`.

 I map the `src` directory of this project to the `/app/src` directory in the container.